 I am an applied labour economicst and I study structural factors underlying inequalities on the labour market with a focus on gender inequalities.

+I have obtained my PhD from University College London and CReAM in 2022.
 I hold an MSc in Economics and a BA in Economics and Chinese Studies, both from the Ruhr-University of Bochum.
 You can find my full CV here.

 Women’s Missing Mobility and Higher Education: Evidence from Germany’s University Expansion